slimtoolkit/slim/README.md

 Note that you should be able to avoid including /etc/passwd if you are ok with using UIDs instead of text user name in the -u parameter to docker run.

+### Nginx fails in my minified image

+If you see `nginx: [emerg] mkdir() "/var/lib/nginx/body" failed` it means your nginx setup uses a non-standard temporary directory.
+Nginx will fail if the base directory for its temporary folders doesn't exist (they won't create the missing intermediate directories).
+Normally it's `/var/lib/nginx`, but if you have a custom config that points to something else you'll need to add an `--include-path` flag as an extra flag when you run `docker-slim`.

+### DockerSlim fails with a 'no permission to read from' error

+You can get around this problem by running DockerSlim from a root shell.
+That way it will have access to all exported files.

+DockerSlim copies the relevant image artifacts trying to preserve their permissions.
+If the permissions are too restrictive the master app might not have sufficient priviledge to access these files when it's building the new minified image.

 ## BUILD PROCESS

 Go 1.8 or higher is recommended.
 You can use earlier version of Go, but it can't be lower than Go 1.5.1.
 Versions prior to 1.5.1 have a Docker/ptrace related bug (Go kills processes if your app is PID 1).
 When the 'monitor' is separate from the 'launcher' process it will be possible to user older Go versions again.